What’s in a People Plan?

 Here’s what a People Plan helps you do:

-Instead of guessing or rushing, you build your team in the right order and at the right time.
-That means less chaos and more momentum as you grow.
+Build your team in the right order and at the right time—less chaos, more momentum.

 Alec Broadfoot